scil/LaravelFly/readme.md

     1. Add "vendor/bin/hack-laravel-for-laravelfly" to 'post-install-cmd' and 'post-update-cmd'
     2. If necessary, manually execute "vendor/bin/hack-laravel-for-laravelfly" .

-== Config
+## Config

 1. Open terminal and execute "vendor/bin/publish-laravelfly-config-files"  .you can add argument "force" to overwrite old config files."vendor/bin/publish-laravelfly-config-files force"
 2. Edit <project_root_dir>/laravelfly.server.php.
 3. Edit <project_root_dir>/config/laravelfly.php.
 Note: about 'backup and restore', any items prefixed with "/* depends */" need your consideration.
+4. Optional: put LaravelFly files to <project_root_dir>/config/compile.php.
+You can get file list by executing `find vendor/scil/laravel-fly/src/LaravelFly -name "*.php" | sed -n "s/.*/realpath(__DIR__.'\/..\/&'),/p"` at project root dir.
-4. Optional: if you want to use mysql persistent, add following to config/database.php ( do not worry about "server has gone away", laravel would reconnect it)
+5. Optional: if you want to use mysql persistent, add following to config/database.php ( do not worry about "server has gone away", laravel would reconnect it)
 ```
         'options'   => [
             PDO::ATTR_PERSISTENT => true,
         ],
 ```
-5. Optional: put LaravelFly files to <project_root_dir>/config/compile.php.
-You can get file list by executing `find vendor/scil/laravel-fly/src/LaravelFly -name "*.php" | sed -n "s/.*/realpath(__DIR__.'\/..\/&'),/p"` at project root dir.

-== Run
+## Run

 1. Execute "vendor/bin/start-laravelfly-server <absolute_path_of_server_config_file>"
    Argument <absolute_path_of_server_config_file> is optional, default is <project_root_dir>/laravelfly.server.php.
 2. Config and restart nginx: swoole http server lacks some http functions, so it's better to use swoole with other http servers like nginx.
 There is a nginx site conf example at "vendor/scil/laravel-fly/config/nginx+swoole.conf".

-== Stop
+## Stop

 Two ways:
 * send SIGTERM to swoole server main process: " kill -15 `ps a | grep start-laravelfly-server| awk 'NR==1 {print $1}'`"
 * in php , `$server->shutdown();`

-== Restart All Workers Gracefully: swoole server reloading
+## Restart All Workers Gracefully: swoole server reloading

 Swoole server has a main process, a manager process and one or more worker processes.If you set `'worker_num' => 4`, there are 6 processes.The first the main process, the second is the manager process, and the last four are all worker processes.